rust-stuco/lectures/week2/ownership_p1.md

 From the official Rust Lang [book](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html):

-> Ownership is Rust’s most unique feature and has deep implications for the rest of the language.
-It enables Rust to make memory safety guarantees without needing a garbage collector, so it’s important to understand how ownership works.
+> Ownership is Rust's most unique feature and has deep implications for the rest of the language.
+It enables Rust to make memory safety guarantees without needing a garbage collector, so it's important to understand how ownership works.

 * Today we'll introduce _Ownership_, as well as several related features